mightymango/parse-mailtrap-adapter/README.md

 ### Use

-In the configuration of your parse server you must pass `parse-mailtrap-adapter` as email adapter and set your SMTP access for send emails also the path to your jade template and its less file.
+In the configuration of your parse server you must pass `parse-mailtrap-adapter` as email adapter and set your MailTrap access and also the path to your jade template and its less file.

 This is an example using parse server as express module: